StevenJiangg/sudoku/README.md

 # Sudoku
-A Sudoku puzzle generator with a GUI made using pygames
+A Sudoku puzzle generator created in python with a GUI made using pygames